grplyler/raylib-articles/README.md

 ## 2. Why use ANGLE anyway?

 It seem's everyone's got their own graphics API these days.
 Microsoft sees the future in Direct3D.
 Kronos (developer of the OpenGL and Vulkan specs) sees Vulkan as the next-gen solution.
-Apple on the other hand, true to their nature of building fullstack, hardware and software projects, choose freedom and flexibility and decided they too needed their own shiny accelerated graphics API - Metal
+Apple on the other hand, true to their nature of building fullstack, hardware and software products, choose freedom and flexibility and decided they too needed their own shiny accelerated graphics API - Metal

-(NVidia supports as many as it can, they just want to sell hardware.)
+NVidia supports as many as it can, they just want to sell hardware.

 Now usually, OpenGL has a pretty good cross-platform support.
-And thats usually the go-to.
-But with since 2018, Apple basically deprecating OpenGL support in favor of pursuring Metal which can get about 10x more draw calls in the same time as OpenGL on modern Apple processors, specfically the ARM (M1 and M2) processors.
+And thats usually the go-to for anything cross platform.
+But with Apple focusing on Metal and essentially deprecating OpenGL support in 2018, performance of the OpenGL drivers on Mac hasn't seen much love and likely won't in the future.
+The good news is, Metal can get about 10x more draw calls than OpenGL, especially on modern M1/M2 chips.

-With all these different APIs, abstraction layers are starting to popup.
+With all these different APIs, abstraction layers are starting to pop up.
 In fact, Google develops such an API thats present in all Chromium based browsers called ANGLE.
 It provides a compliant OpenGL ES 2.0 frontend with backends to all the major native graphics APIs.

 > In short, you can get HUGE speed boosts when using Metal through ANGLE on MacOS platforms.
 Usually double, tripple, or even more the framerate of OpenGL powered solutions.

 ## 3. Quickstart (Short Version Using ANGLE from your Browser)

-Shout out to [Peter0x44](https://github.com/Peter0x44) on github for point this out, but you can actually just grab ANGLE in the form of `libEGL.dylib` and `libGLESv2.dylib` from a Chromium based browser your probably already have!
+Shout out to [Peter0x44](https://github.com/Peter0x44) on Github and Raylib's Discord server for pointing this out, but you can actually just grab ANGLE in the form of `libEGL.dylib` and `libGLESv2.dylib` from a Chromium based browser your probably already have!

-Here we go.
+So here we go.

 **Step 1: Hiest `libEGL.dylib` and `libGLESv2.dylib` from Chrome**